-Optional Reporting
+Reporting Changes

-The family may request an interim reexamination any time the family has experienced a change in circumstances since the last determination [24 CFR 982.516(b)(2)].
+The family must request an interim reexamination any time the family has experienced a change in circumstances since the last determination [24 CFR 982.516(b)(2)].
 The PHA must process the request if the family reports a change that will result in a reduced family income [HCV GB, p.
 12-9].

-If a family reports a decrease in income from the loss of welfare benefits due to fraud or non-compliance with a welfare agency requirement to participate in an economic self-sufficiency program, the family's share of the rent will not be reduced [24 CFR 5.615].
+When a family reports a decrease in income from the loss of welfare benefits due to fraud or non-compliance with a welfare agency requirement to participate in an economic self-sufficiency program, the family's share of the rent will not be reduced [24 CFR 5.615].
 For more information regarding the requirement to impute welfare income see Chapter 6.

-If a family reports a change that it was not required to report and that would result in an increase in the family share of the rent, the PHA will note the information in the tenant file, but will not conduct an interim reexamination.
+When a family reports a change of an increase that is no more than an annual gross amount of \$3000 dollars, that would result in an increase in the family share of the rent, the PHA will note the information in the tenant file, but will not conduct an interim reexamination and revisit the increase at the time of the annual re-examination.

-If a family reports a change that it was not required to report and that would result in a decrease in the family share of rent, the PHA will conduct an interim reexamination.
+When a family reports a change that would result in a decrease in the family share of rent, the PHA will conduct an interim reexamination.
 See Section 11-II.D. for effective dates.